sass/sass/README.md

 The host must only send `InboundMessage`s to the compiler, and the compiler must only send `OutboundMessage`s to the host.

 Each wrapper message contains exactly one RPC.
-This protocol defines three types of RPC:
+This protocol defines four types of RPC:

 * *Requests* always include a `uint32 id` field so that the other endpoint can